When you think about the humble picnic rug, it usually evokes warm memories of family picnics in the park or seaside holidays with friends.

 “A proud moment and achievement for me was recently having a piece selected as the winning artwork to represent the NSW Aboriginal Health and Medical Research Council’s 2016 Conference,” Angela said.

-“It was a healing painting that I gave the special traditional name of ‘Marrungba’, meaning ‘make well’ in my Kattang language.
+“It was a healing painting that I gave the special traditional name of ‘Marrungba’, meaning ‘make well’ in my Gathang language.
 I’m really excited to see it represent this year’s conference and showcased on the conference’s marketing and promotional material.”

 Angela said that her Indigenous heritage as a Birpai/Biripi woman, with connections to the Dunghutti and Worimi people on the mid-north coast of New South Wales, significantly influences her work.